 The IoT is still maturing, and in some cases, it is far from private or secure.
 With so many devices, IT managers are struggling to understand how many devices are actually connected to their networks leaving them vulnerable to attacks.
 Not to mention, when are devices active and collecting data, and when are they not?

 As we head into 2021, we’ll likely see an increase in the security surrounding smart devices, including AI-driven, automated ability to scan networks for IoT devices.
 Big tech firms are expected to lead the way in this space and Amazon recently announced a series of new features that enable users to take control of data and privacy settings.
-You can expect Apple and Google to follow suit as we head into 2021 with a huge focus around the marketing of security features in IoT-enabled devices.
+You can expect Apple and Google to follow suit as we head into 2021 with a huge focus on the marketing of security features in IoT-enabled devices.

 There is no doubt that the COVID-19 pandemic has accelerated the development of IoT technologies, and we can expect that growth to continue exponentially in 2021.
-Security will need to be at the top of the agenda for IoT developers and we can expect the tech giants to place a lot of emphasis around the security of their platforms in the coming year.
+Security will need to be at the top of the agenda for IoT developers and we can expect the tech giants to place a lot of emphasis on the security of their platforms in the coming year.

 2021 promises to be another year of uncertainty and disruption around the world and IoT technology will provide practical solutions to many of those challenges faced by people working remotely.